yugr/python-hate/README.md

 This looks particularly funny when you run your app on a huge amount of data overnight, just to detect missing initialization in some rarely called function the next day.

-This increases debugging time and makes refactoring more time-consuming than needed.
-Linter does not help much because it fails miserably to catch even the most basic errors (invalid string formatting, iterating over unsorted dicts, dead list computations, modifying list while iterating over it).
+Lack of static checking increases debugging time and makes refactoring more time-consuming than needed.

+Linter does not help much because it fails miserably to catch even the most basic errors (invalid string formatting, iterating over unsorted dicts, dead list computations, modifying list while iterating over it and many, many more).

 ## GIL